Digital Onboarding KYC: Drop-Offs & Compliance

 The perceived tension between compliance and user experience is a false dilemma.
 Current technology can verify a customer's identity in under 30 seconds with a level of assurance that exceeds in-branch verification.
 The key lies in journey architecture: every regulatory check should be woven into the user flow invisibly, not bolted on as an additional barrier.

 CheckFile.ai automates document and biometric verification within your onboarding journey with real-time results.
+Our platform processes over 180,000 documents per month with an average verification time of 4.2 seconds and a 94.8% fraud detection rate, reducing manual review time by 83%.
 Start your free trial to test the solution on your own documents and measure the impact on your conversion rate.

 This article is provided for informational purposes and does not constitute legal advice.
 Regulatory obligations vary depending on firm status and the nature of services offered.
 Consult a legal professional for advice tailored to your situation.